jalinmayberry/CIS-Benchmarks/RHEL9.md

 CRITICAL:*

 - *After the completion of the playbook, you will not be able to access the root user via SSH any further,*
-- *You might also get locked out of  root and non-root users due to tightened password policies.
+- *You might also get locked out of non-root users due to tightened password policies.
 Use this [**GUIDE**](https://www.notion.so/CIS-Benchmark-Procedure-RHEL-9-1a7391617bd2802ab104d82606371ab8?pvs=21) if necessary to reset expired passwords*
 - If using port essential services (i.e Splunk Web) exist on the machine, you will temporarily lose access due to the installation of firewalld and restriction of loopback traffic.
     - Use the following commands to restore necessary ports